system76/docs/content/managing-apps.md

 ![app download type version](/images/managing-apps/IURA_24_3.png)

-### Installing an Application Not Included in the Cosmic Store.
+### Installing an Application Not Included in the Cosmic Store

 The Cosmic Store does not include all applications available for installation in Pop!_OS.
 Use the web to search for and install additional applications.